Here are answers to some of the preliminary questions our customers often ask during their complimentary design consultations.

 Fixed speed ducted air conditioning delivers a fixed amount of cooling and heating.
 On start up, power increases gradually to 100% capacity.
 The system cycles off once the set point is reached.

-- Cleaning filters at least every 3 months by hosing them out clean side first
+- Clean filters at least every 3 months by hosing them out clean side first

 Talk to us about an air conditioning maintenance program, or let us advise you on how you can look after the basics yourself.